Continuing Education Activity

 - Outline the main conditions that present with a sensorineural hearing loss.

 Hearing loss is a common complaint for which referrals are frequently made to secondary care for an otolaryngologist's attention.
 There are two types of hearing loss; conductive and sensorineural hearing loss.
 Sensorineural hearing loss (SNHL) is the most common type and accounts for the majority of all hearing loss.
+SNHL refers to any cause of hearing loss due to a pathology of the cochlea, auditory nerve, or central nervous system.
 Patients with new-onset hearing loss should be investigated and undergo full audiometric evaluation by a multidisciplinary team, including an otolaryngologist, audiologist, radiologist, and speech/language therapist.

 The most common causes of sensorineural hearing loss are: